PraneethaML/family-tree/README.md

 # Description about each class

 - input.txt => contains sample input commands as mentioned in the question
-- CreateShanFamilyTree => has functions that allows us to create an initial family tree as given in the question
+- CreateInitialFamily => has functions that allows us to create an initial family tree as given in the question
 - FamilyTree => has functions that adds a child and gets all members as per the relationship
-- Logic => is a main class which takes input validates it and passes it to responsible functions
+- InputProcessor => is a main class which takes input validates it and passes it to responsible functions